 Since 1989, the Oratory has offered a summer school for lay people, aimed at adults and older teens.
 There are two week-long sessions.
 The first is an introduction to the Catechism of the Catholic Church.
 The topic for the second week is more specialized and varies each year.
-To have attended the first session is a prerequisite for enrolment in the second session.
+To have attended the first session is a recommendation for enrolment in the second session.

-Marian Procession (Mother’s Day)
+Marian Procession (Mother’s Day, at Holy Family Parish)

 On Mother’s Day each year the parish processes through nearby streets, reciting the rosary and singing Marian hymns.
 Many of the different parish groups are involved with their own banners.